 Your first option to reduce office costs is to go totally paperless and minimalist with your supplies.
 Again, this is an easy transition for companies with a tech foundation, but can be harder for those that need a paper trail like medical offices or financial businesses.

 If office supply costs are a necessary evil to keep your business up and running, you’re going to want to start being more strategic about the items you buy.
 Knowing the difference between toner vs. ink or fluorescent lights vs. energy-saving LED lights could end up saving you a pretty penny in the long run.

 Another major source of lost profit is faulty business operations.
 You know, those processes that waste time and end up costing you money.
 The fact of the matter is, every business experiences these issues.
 You just have to identify your strengths and where your business is lacking.

 One way you can bolster your productivity efforts is by implementing a strong training program.
 This helps make sure your employees are all on the same page and ready to go by the time they have their first day on the job.
 The key to this is ensuring that your training processes are the same across the board, no matter who you’re training, who’s training, or when.

-You can create training videos and quizzes in addition to your traditional employee manual to help you design a more engaging and effective onboarding program.
+You can create training videos and online quizzes in addition to your traditional employee manual to help you design a more engaging and effective onboarding program.
 Not only will this system help boost efficiency but it can also improve job satisfaction and therefore, reduce employee turnover (which is also very expensive).